Istiaq-Alam/Shell-Programming/README.md

-# Shell Scripting Learning Tool
+# Shell Programming Practice Tool

 This project is an interactive shell scripting learning tool designed to help beginners understand the basics of shell programming.
 It provides a menu-driven interface where users can select topics and view syntax along with corresponding output examples.